You Are the Field

 Personal anthropology: the study of an interior culture

 What distinguishes personal anthropology from therapy, from coaching, from any of the frameworks that have come before it, is its unit of study.
-We are not examining your psychology in isolation.
-We are not assessing your performance against a goal.
+We are not examining your psychology in isolation or assessing your performance against a goal.
 We are studying your internal culture — the beliefs, rituals, myths, and relational structures that have developed over the course of your life and that now, largely invisibly, govern how you move through the world.

 The Soulprint as guided fieldwork

 This is the work at the heart of the Soulprint.
-Not reinvention — that word implies there was something wrong with the original.
-Not self-improvement — that implies a deficit.
+Not reinvention which implies there was something wrong with the original.
+Or self-improvement which implies a deficit.
 The Soulprint is an excavation: a careful, patient, structurally-informed process of discovering what has always been true about you, beneath the noise of expectation, comparison, and accumulated conditioning.

 Field note · from practice